geoschem/geos-chem-shared-docs/supplemental-guides/apm-guide.rst

 APM in other community models
 =============================

-The same APM model initially developed for GEOS-Chem (*Yu and Luo*, 2009) has been incorporated into WRF-Chem (*Luo and Yu, 2011*).
+The same APM model initially developed for GEOS-Chem (:cite:t:`Yu_and_Luo_2009`) has been incorporated into WRF-Chem (:cite:t:`Luo_and_Yu_2011`).
 GEOS-Chem/APM results provide initial and boundary conditions for WRF-Chem/APM simulations.

 .. _apmguide-references: